gallochris/dadgumboxscores/hugo_source/content/purpose.md

 **I found an error, what should I do next?**

-If you can't find something you're looking for or spot an typo, please let me know via email [here](mailto:chris@hellogallo.com).
+If you can't find something you're looking for or spot an typo, please let me know via Twitter - [@dadgumboxscores](https://twitter.com/dadgumboxscores).

 * * *